aimms/documentation/webui/widget-options.rst

 The widget action menu can be opened and closed by clicking on the |widget-action| icon on the widget header.
 When the menu is open and you click anywhere outside the menu or on any other widget, the menu will close.

 To select any of the widget actions, just click on the respective action.
-You will not be able to click an inactive action, and the cursor also indicates the same.
+You will not be able to click an inactive action; the cursor will also indicates this.

 Please notice the different combinations in the widget action menu.